benlagrone/phronesis-image-2/startup.md

    # use `echo $HOME` on Ubuntu if you need to confirm your home directory path
    ```

-2. Build and start the container on the shared `fortress-phronesis-net` bridge:
+2. Build and start the container on the shared `fortress-phronesis-net` bridge (ensure the host has the NVIDIA Container Toolkit installed so the `device_requests` GPU binding works):

    ```bash
    docker compose up --build -d
    ```

-   The compose file mounts your model and picture folders into the container at `/data/models` and `/data/pictures`, publishes the UI on port 7861, and attaches to `fortress-phronesis-net` for intra-service communication.
+   The compose file mounts your model and picture folders into the container at `/data/models` and `/data/pictures`, requests all available NVIDIA GPUs, publishes the UI on port 7861, and attaches to `fortress-phronesis-net` for intra-service communication.

 3. Watch the logs or follow the startup interactively if needed: